ondat/documentation/docs/operations/etcd/cluster-migration-node-to-pod.md

 title: "Etcd cluster migration"
 ---

 This procedure explains how to migrate data from an etcd cluster running outside a Kubernetes cluster towards an installation using the Ondat etcd Operator.
 As a result the Ondat cluster will use the etcd running as Pods in Kubernetes.

+## Prerequisites

+- Kubectl
+- Helm

+It is assumed that both etcd clusters in this procedure are using mTLS.

+## Procedure

+### Option A - Manual process

 1. Backup the TLS artifacts from the current etcd cluster (if current etcd uses mTLS) The Secret with the TLS material is usually named `storageos-etcd-secret`